lokesha01hp/Lok_Sabha_2019_EDA_and_Prediction-StreamlitApp/Readme.md

 Using datasets from Kaggle:

-- Analyze key trends like party performance, voter demographics, and candidate criminal records.
+- Analyse key trends like party performance, voter demographics, and candidate criminal records.
 - Predict the outcome of elections using a trained **RandomForestClassifier** with a **90.51% accuracy rate**.
 - And now, you can experience the model live via an intuitive **Streamlit-based web app**.
 No Jupyter notebook wrangling needed.
-Just run, click, predict.
+Just run, click, and predict.
 ---
 ### Acknowledgments